phpink/nami-core-bundle/README.md

 Run the following command to install the bundle :

     composer require phpink/nami-core-bundle

+To get NAMI working with MongoDB, add the following line to your composer.json :

+            "doctrine/mongodb-odm-bundle": "3.0.*@dev",

+Then, add the following line to your AppKernel.php :

+            new Doctrine\Bundle\MongoDBBundle\DoctrineMongoDBBundle(),

 ### Generate new RSA keys \[optional\]
 Run the following OpenSSL commands to generate RSA keys for JSON Web Token authentication :